Inrodaction

 Regression Testing

 Regression testing verifies that the recent changes have not caused any new issues with existing functionality.
 As software evolves, even small updates can have unintended side effects.
 Regression testing acts as a safety net, helping teams move faster without constantly rechecking the same areas manually.
+It occurs whenever there’s a new change or update in the software product.

-Software Testing Strategies
+Software Testing Strategies and Approaches

 While testing types state what you test, a testing strategy explains how you approach testing overall.
 It is the thinking behind the work.
 A testing strategy helps the team in deciding where they need to focus more, what risks matter most, and which testing types would actually make sense for the product and stage they’re in.

-A software testing strategy sets priorities, outlining what should be tested first, what can wait, and what requires deeper consideration.
-The majority of teams don't just use a single strategy.
+The majority of teams don’t just use a single strategy.
 Rather, they combine multiple strategies based on the system, the risks, and how the software is built and released.

 Below are some of the most common testing strategies and how they’re typically applied in practice.